 It takes a great deal of work, thinking and time.
 That’s what the managed funds are for.

-Managed funds are offered by financial companies, like First Metro Asset Management Inc (FAMI) or AXA Philippines through its investment-linked policy, that pool money from investors like you, trade securities on your behalf, and expertly takes care of the day-to-day management to maximize returns.
+Managed funds are offered by financial companies that pool money from investors like you, trade securities on your behalf, and expertly takes care of the day-to-day management to maximize returns.